-Program Overview
+Program overview

 Our Supplier Inclusion Program gives diverse suppliers equal opportunities to provide goods and services to Acxiom.
 Suppliers that qualify for this program include minority-, women-, veteran-, service-disabled veteran-, LGBTQ+-, and disability-owned businesses.

-Supplier Values
+Supplier values

 Acxiom seeks suppliers that share our commitment to performance excellence in the following areas: